ignatiusmb/mauss.dev/content/quotes/anonymous.md

+Confidence isn't "I believe I won't fail", but rather "Even if I do fail, I will be fine"

 Most perfectionist are procrastinators because anxiety makes it difficult to start a project unless you're sure you can do it perfectly.

 You miss 100% of the shots you don't take.